srobo-southampton/python-a-whirlwind-tour/python.md

     Traceback (most recent call in last):
       File "<stdin>", line 1, in <module>
     IndexError: list index out of range

-This error has a traceback.
-This would list the functions that the error occurred in, if it was inside a function.

 This example illustrates a common cause.
 As `a` has three elements, you'd expect it to have a third element.
 However, in Python, the 'first' element is number 0, the 'second' is number 1, and so on.
 So, the last element in the array is actually number 2, and element number 3 doesn't exist.